OnlineMiniHack/minihack/README.md

 say the same.
 Obviously, if you say that you only want to code in Ook, there's a possibility that we won't be able to find a match.

-## I'm a busy person - how long will this take
+## I'm a Busy Person - How Long Will This Take

 It's a mini-hackathon, so we'll try and keep the whole thing to under two hours - that's: